Metro AG

 Metro AG (/de/) is a German multinational company based in Düsseldorf which operates business membership-only cash and carry stores primarily under the Metro brand.
-As of March 2024, Metro is operating 626 wholesale stores in 21 countries.
+As of September 2025, Metro operates 622 wholesale stores in 21 countries.

 The company was established in 1964 by Ernst Schmidt and Wilhelm Schmidt-Ruthenbeck.
 In 2010, it was the fourth-largest retailer in the world measured by revenues, after Walmart, Carrefour and Tesco.
 Until 2020, it was also active in the general retail business through the Real division, which was sold to an investor consortium.
 Its current incarnation was launched in 2017 as a spun-off of old Metro AG, which continued to be a consumer electronics retailer and renamed itself Ceconomy.

 History

-1963 – 1980
+1963–1980

 Metro began on 8 November 1963 in Essen with the opening of the first wholesale centre under the name Metro by the brothers Ernst Schmidt and Wilhelm Schmidt-Ruthenbeck.
 Planning and opening of the first hypermarket under the name Metro in Essen was the responsibility of Walter Vieth, who was managing director there from 1963 to 1970.

 In 1964, a year after the opening of the first Metro store, the Stöcker & Reinshagen company (the Schell family) planned a cash and carry store in Mülheim an der Ruhr.
 During construction, the businessmens Schmidt-Ruthenbeck, Schmidt and Schell met and decided to merge their cash and carry activities.
 So they founded Metro-SB-Großmarkt GmbH & Co.
 KG with headquarters in Mülheim, later in Düsseldorf.
 Otto Beisheim, until 1964 authorised signatory of the company Stöcker & Reinshagen, became the sole managing director.
 In 1966, the third Metro was opened in West Berlin.

 In 1966, Otto Beisheim met Friedrich Wilhelm Lenz, chairman of the management board of Franz Haniel & Cie. and convinced him to invest in Metro.
 In the course of the following reorganization Beisheim became a shareholder himself.
 From this point on, the founding family Schmidt-Ruthenbeck and the shareholders Beisheim and Haniel each held about one third of the shares.

 Under the sole leadership of Otto Beisheim, a rapid expansion of the Metro stores into the greater German and European area began in 1967 with the opening of the Metro stores in Godorf near Cologne, Hamburg, Munich and, after a connection with the Dutch company SHV Holdings, the first C&C wholesale store (brand: Makro) in the Netherlands, and in 1968 in Düsseldorf.